History: The Dodo Bird

 That's All Folks - The Calvaria Goes the way of the Dodo

 With the extinction of the dodo came the end of the Calvaria tree because it relied on the dodo to spread its seeds.
-When the dodo ate the fruit from the tree, it couldn't digest it and would poop it out (Think of a bad burrito experience).
+When the dodo ate the fruit from the tree, it couldn't digest it and would poop it out.
 This is how the seeds were spread.
 No dodo droppings - no Calvaria tree.

 What Do We Know About the Dodo?